skoona/skn_utils/README.md

 ## Public Methods: SknUtils::Configurable module
  For making an arbitrary class configurable and then specifying those configuration values.
+Intended to be used at the application level, similar to the use of `Rails`, or for classes that would benefit from a configuration value when objects are created from it.
 ```ruby
   # (1) First establish the method names of class values desired.
   ################